x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 ## Connection Flow FAQ

 **Q**: My organization has a security policy that requires Internet inbound connections to be restricted to approved IP addresses or FQDNs.
-Is that possible with this architecture?
+Is that restriction possible with this architecture?

 **A**: Microsoft recommends that the on-premises endpoints for AutoDiscover and ActiveSync protocols be opened and accessible from the Internet without any restrictions.
 In certain situations that may not be possible.
 For example, if you're in a co-existence period with another third-party unified endpoint management (UEM) solution, you may want to place restrictions on the ActiveSync protocol to prevent users from bypassing the UEM solution while you migrate to Intune and Outlook for iOS and Android.
 If you must place restrictions on your on-premises firewall or gateway edge devices, Microsoft recommends filtering based on FQDN endpoints.
 If FQDN endpoints cannot be used, then filter on IP addresses.
 Make sure the following IP subnets and FQDNs are included on your allowlist:

-- All Exchange Online FQDNs and IP subnet ranges as defined in [Additional endpoints not included in the Microsoft 365 or Office 365 IP Address and URL Web service](/office365/enterprise/urls-and-ip-address-ranges).
+- All Exchange Online FQDNs and IP subnet ranges as defined in [More endpoints not included in the Microsoft 365 or Office 365 IP Address and URL Web service](/office365/enterprise/urls-and-ip-address-ranges).

-- The AutoDetect FQDNs and IP subnet ranges defined in [Additional endpoints not included in the Microsoft 365 or Office 365 IP Address and URL Web service](/office365/enterprise/additional-office365-ip-addresses-and-urls).
-This is required because the AutoDetect service establishes connections to the on-premises infrastructure.
+- The AutoDetect FQDNs and IP subnet ranges defined in [More endpoints not included in the Microsoft 365 or Office 365 IP Address and URL Web service](/office365/enterprise/additional-office365-ip-addresses-and-urls).
+These IP subnets and FQDNs are required because the AutoDetect service establishes connections to the on-premises infrastructure.

 - All Outlook iOS and Android and Office mobile app FQDNs as defined in [Microsoft 365 and Office 365 URLs and IP address ranges](/office365/enterprise/urls-and-ip-address-ranges).

 **Q**: My organization currently uses a third-party UEM solution to control mobile device connectivity.
 If I expose the Exchange ActiveSync namespace on the Internet, that introduces a way for users to bypass the third-party UEM solution during the coexistence period.
-How can I prevent this?
+How can I prevent this by-pass action?

 **A**: There are three potential solutions to resolving this issue: